quadrupleslap/scrap/README.md

 ## Contributing

 Please contribute!
-Here's some stuff that needs doing:
+See the [issue tracker](https://github.com/quadrupleslap/scrap/issues) for stuff that needs doing.

-- Supporting non-mappable Windows devices.
-- Examples, and lots of them!
-- Android support (a stretch.)

-For minor things that need doing, `rg` or `grep` for `TODO` in the source directory.